-OER supported energy efficiency and demand response efforts by promoting energy storage technologies such as batteries, encouraging the installation of air source heat pumps in weatherized homes, and participating in a study by the Energy Efficiency & Resource Management Council to quantify all costeffective energy efficiency and demand response potential in Rhode Island.
+OER supported energy efficiency and demand response efforts by promoting energy storage technologies such as batteries, encouraging the installation of air source heat pumps in weatherized homes, and supporting utility-led efficiency programs.
 OER also supported the expansion of energy efficiency programs in the Pascoag and Block Island Utility Districts by providing financial and technical support.
 In both utility districts, Regional Greenhouse Gas Initiative (RGGI) dollars are being leveraged with ratepayer funds to extend the benefits of cost-effective energy efficiency measures to local families and businesses.

 For other parts of the state, energy efficiency and demand response programs are funded by System Benefit Charge (SBC) dollars collected from Rhode Island Energy ratepayers.
-In 2021, the latest year that data was available, the energy efficiency programs helped ratepayers save 131,364 MWh of electricity, 316,434 MMBtu of natural gas, and 717,257 metric tons of greenhouse gas emissions.
-For more information on the state's energy efficiency programs, please visit: www.rieermc.ri.gov.
+In calendar-year 2023 alone, the energy efficiency programs helped ratepayers save 93,400 MWh of electricity and 297,371 MMBtu of natural gas.
+Over the lifetime of the installed equipment, this will prevent over 609,000 metric tons of greenhouse gas emissions.
+For more information on the state's energy efficiency programs, please visit: www.eec.ri.gov.